 Used in This Recipe:

-- OXO Good Grips Swivel Peeler (The best peeler I’ve every owned!)
+- OXO Good Grips Swivel Peeler (The best peeler I’ve ever owned!)

 - KitchenAid 5-Qt.
 Artisan with Glass Bowl (Using the paddle attachment is crucial for making a perfect cheesecake)

 - Wilton Cake Lifter, 8-inch (Perfect for moving the cheesecake off the springform base to a cake plate)

 - Parchment Rounds, 9 inch diameter, 24 pack